github/gh-gei/CONTRIBUTING.md

 Pretty much all code should be covered by unit tests.
 Any new code should come with appropriate unit tests in the same PR.

-In addition there are a small number of End-to-End integration tests (still a work in progress), that will run through actual migrations against ADO/GitHub.
+In addition there are a small number of End-to-End integration tests (still a work in progress), that will run actual migrations against ADO/GitHub.

 All tests must run and pass on every PR.